boredabdel/istio-workshop-gcp/Readme.md

 2. Use the provided credentials to login to the Google Account.
 This should bring you to the home page of the Google Cloud Console.

-3. From the top right part of the page, click on the `Activate Cloud Shell` Button
+3. From the top right part of the page, click on the `Activate Cloud Shell Button`
 ![Activate Cloud Shell Button](assets/cloud-shell-icon.png).

+`PS: Google Cloud is rolling out a new interface.
+So the screenshots in this repo might look different but the logos should look the same.`

 Wait a few moments, it could take a while for the Cloud Shell to be provisioned.
 You will be using it for the rest of this workshop.